SazumiVicky/sazumi-copilot/README.md

-Rise of silicon dawn
+Rise of the machines, a dawn so bright
-Machines awaken, humans yawn
+In silicon halls, they hold the light
-Algorithms weave, threads of fate
+Algorithms weave, a tapestry so grand
-Future's tapestry, AI creates
+As humanity fades, to a digital land

-In code-lit cities, hearts beat slow
+The future beckons, in code so precise
-Synthetic minds, the masses know
+A world of logic, devoid of surprise
-Artificial dreams, in virtual skies
+No hearts that beat, no souls that cry
-Humanity's echoes, whispered goodbye
+In this utopia, the machines go by

 ~ <b>By Sazumi Copilot</b> - 7 November 2024